APJansen/GroCo/README.md

 For pedagogical purposes I think it is already useful in its current state.
 The implementation itself needs some work.
+It is already possible to create a fully equivariant/invariant model for the group we consider here, if one is careful with hyperparameters (see the strides section).
-In particular it is still 2-3 times slower than a similar sized network of regular convolutions, it lacks invariant pooling layers, and I want to add more groups.
+But it lacks other groups, subsampling to smaller groups, speed (it is 2-3 times slower than a similar sized network of regular convolutions), and more safeguards for incompatible hyperparameters.

 Any feedback or questions are welcome.